 Have an annoying co-worker?
-Soak your dart with a tranquilzer, casually remove this Altoids tin from your pocket, offer him a mint, and then-boom!-shoot em right in the neck.
+Soak your dart with a tranquilizer, casually remove this Altoids tin from your pocket, offer him a mint, and then — boom! — shoot em right in the neck.
 Then steal his sandwich.

 S’Mores Pocket Snack Kit

-Okay, so there’s nothing particuarly manly about s’mores.
+Okay, so there’s nothing particularly manly about s’mores.
 Who cares?
-They’re awesomely delicious and one of my favorite things.
-So this pocket s’mores kit really tickles my fancy.
-You put the traditional ingredients inside the tin and tote it with you, so you’re ready whenever the urge for a s’mores snack strikes.
-You can warm the whole thing up into gooey goodness by placing the tin on the mini BBQ grill above, or even break out an Altoids tin that’s expressly made for roasting marshmallows.
-Now there’s a guy after my own heart:
+They’re awesomely delicious.
+With this pocket s’mores kit, you put the traditional ingredients inside the tin and tote it with you, so you’re ready whenever the urge for a s’mores snack strikes.
+You can warm the whole thing up into gooey goodness by placing the tin on the mini BBQ grill above, or even break out an Altoids tin that’s expressly made for roasting marshmallows:

 Photograph by Chris Keeney